forrestrice/forrestrice.github.io/_posts/2022-06-18-Bridgebots-ML-Introduction.markdown

 ## Bridge ML
 ![bridge ML logo](/assets/bridge/bridgebots/bridge_nn_with_shared_connections_small.png)

-I have not yet merged the code referenced below into the main Bridgebots repository, but you can find it on this [branch](https://github.com/forrestrice/bridge-bots/tree/vugraph-project-sequence-learning) or see the diff in this [pull request](https://github.com/forrestrice/bridge-bots/pull/14).

 ### Gathering Data
 Following the roadmap that I laid out above, the first step to training a supervised learning model is to collect data.
 There are a few different sites that host bridge data, but for this project I decided to use records from [The Vugraph Project](https://www.sarantakos.com/bridge/vugraph.html).
 It has records from dozens of high level tournaments across many years of bridge.
 My hope is that if our models can understand this data, then they will be able to handle a wide variety of bridge situations.
 The data can be downloaded fairly simply with [wget](https://www.gnu.org/software/wget/manual/html_node/index.html) using the [recursive flag](https://www.gnu.org/software/wget/manual/html_node/Recursive-Retrieval-Options.html).
 The data is in LIN file format; luckily the [Bridgebots core library](https://github.com/forrestrice/bridge-bots/tree/master/bridgebots) can already [handle that](/posts/Introducting-Bridgebots-Part-3).
 I created two datasets - one which can contain the same deal multiple times, and one which has a unique bidding/play record for each deal.

+I have not yet merged the code used in this blog post into the main Bridgebots repository, but you can find it on this [branch](https://github.com/forrestrice/bridge-bots/tree/vugraph-project-sequence-learning) or see the diff in this [pull request](https://github.com/forrestrice/bridge-bots/pull/14).

 ### Labeling
 Now that we have downloaded a few thousand deals, we need to decide which targets we want our model to predict.
 For my first project, I decided to focus on the auction.
 At each player's turn to act, I want to predict three things: